lud2k/grunt-serve/README.md

 ### Usage Examples

-#### Basic Use
+#### Basic Use - Running tasks with zero configuration

 In this example, `grunt serve` will start a web server at `http://localhost:9000/`.
+Any call to /task will trigger a build as described below.
- * If you go to http://localhost:9000/html2js,concat/client.js it will execute the tasks 'html2js' and 'concat' and return the content of the file 'client.js'.
+ * If you go to http://localhost:9000/task/html2js,concat/client.js it will execute the tasks 'html2js' and 'concat' and return the content of the file 'client.js'.
- * If you go to http://localhost:9000/cssmin/client.css it will execute the task 'cssmin' and return the content of the file 'client.css'.
+ * If you go to http://localhost:9000/task/cssmin/client.css it will execute the task 'cssmin' and return the content of the file 'client.css'.
- * If you go to http://localhost:9000/concat it will execute the task 'concat' and return the stdout and stderr that grunt outputed.
+ * If you go to http://localhost:9000/task/concat it will execute the task 'concat' and return the stdout and stderr that grunt outputed.

 ```javascript
 // Project configuration.